SondosMatahen/Reading-Notes-401/class-08.md

 ## Express Router:
 - What exactly is the Express Router?
 It is a mini express application without all the bells and whistles of an express application, just the routing stuff.
 Let's take a look at exactly what this means.
 We'll go through each section of our site and use different features of the Router.

+## Route methods
+- A route method is derived from one of the HTTP methods, and is attached to an instance of the express class.

+## Route paths
+- Route paths define the endpoints at which requests can be made also Route paths can be strings, string patterns, or regular expressions.

+## Modularizing :
+- Modularizing ensures that external functionality is created in such a way that it isn't dependent on other external functionality, a concept known as loose coupling.

+## Route parameters
+- Route parameters are named URL segments that are used to capture the values specified at their position in the URL.
+The captured values are populated in the req.params object, with the name of the route parameter specified in the path as their respective keys.